Coat of arms of France

-The current Constitution of France does not specify a national emblem.
-The unofficial coat of arms of France depicts a lictor's fasces upon branches of laurel and oak, as well as a ribbon bearing the national motto of Liberté, égalité, fraternité.
-This composition was created in 1905 by heraldic painter-engraver Maurice de Meyère and was first used by the French Third Republic.
+France does not have an official coat of arms, but has an unofficial emblem.
+It depicts a lictor's fasces upon branches of laurel and oak, as well as a ribbon bearing the national motto of Liberté, égalité, fraternité.
+The full achievement includes the star and grand collar of the Legion of Honour.
+This composition was created in 1905 (during the Third Republic) by heraldic painter-engraver Maurice de Meyère, and it has been used at the Foreign Ministry during state visits and for presidential inaugurations.